 Here are 20 of our most effective and exclusive tips to help you complete a £1000 betting challenge.
+In order to follow all of these, it does require discipline but as discipline is one of the key attributes needed to profit from football betting, it will certainly be worthwhile.

 Let me start by asking you a question: if it were raining heavily outside, would you paint your garden fence?
 Or would you take one look and leave it until next week as the conditions are obviously not suitable?